Enyalioides laticeps: Taxonomy

-The Amazon broad-headed wood lizard has at least sixteen close relatives, most of them found in Amazonian rainforests, such as Red-eyed Dwarf-Iguana (Enyalioides oshaughnessyi), Blue-spotted Dwarf-Iguana (Enyalioides praestabilis), Red-throated Dwarf-Iguana (Enyalioides rubrigularis), Blue-throated Dwarf-Iguana (Enyalioides microlepis), and Spiny Dwarf-Iguana (Enyalioides heterolepis).
-Most of these lizards are also inhabitants of rainforest, small-sized, and closely resemble each other, with minor physical appearance distinctions.
-E. laticeps is distinct from these other species of Enyalioides in that it has homogenous sized caudal scales for each caudal section.
+The Amazon broad-headed wood lizard has at least sixteen close relatives, most of them found in Amazonian rainforests, such as the red-eyed dwarf-iguana (Enyalioides oshaughnessyi), blue-spotted dwarf-iguana (E. praestabilis), red-throated dwarf-iguana (E. rubrigularis), blue-throated dwarf-iguana (E. microlepis), and spiny dwarf-iguana (E. heterolepis).
+Most of these lizards are also small-sized inhabitants of rainforests with similar behaviors, and all Enyalioides species closely resemble each other, with minor physical appearance distinctions.
+E. laticeps is distinct from these other species by having homogenous sized caudal scales for each caudal section.

-The Enyalioides wood lizard also closely resembles a variety of Asian dragons, such as the Chinese water dragon, and the Tuatara of New Zealand.
+The Enyalioides wood lizards also closely resemble a variety of Asian dragons, such as the Chinese water dragon, and the Tuatara of New Zealand.
 All have a laterally compressed body and crest running from the head down the back.
-Although Asian dragons can reach lengths of 3 feet, and the Tuatara measures up to more than 1 foot, the Amazon wood lizards, which are dwarf lizards, have adults reaching only 0.5 ft.
+Although Asian dragons can reach lengths of 3 ft and the Tuatara measures up to more than 1 foot, the Amazon wood lizards, which are dwarf lizards, have adults reaching only 0.5 ft.

 Etymology

-The binomial name of Amazon broad-headed wood lizard, Enyalioides Laticeps, means "A broad-head lizard that is an Enyalius look-alike".
-The genus Enyalius is a different Neotropical lizard of a different Family (Leiosauridae).
-The generic name Enyalioides is composed of the Latin words Enyalius, a Neotropical lizards of different Family and different genus, and the ancient Greek words -oides (εἶδος), meaning "look-alike".
-The specific epithet laticeps is derived from the Latin words latus, meaning "side or broad" and Latin suffix ceps, meaning "head".
+The binomial name of the Amazon broad-headed wood lizard, Enyalioides laticeps, means "a broad-head lizard that is an Enyalius look-alike".
+The genus Enyalius is a distantly related neotropical lizard belonging to a different family (Leiosauridae), and the -oides (εἶδος) suffix comes from ancient Greek and means "look-alike".
+The specific epithet laticeps is derived from the Latin words latus, meaning "side or broad", and -ceps, meaning "head".

 History

-The Amazon broad-headed wood lizard was reported by the French naturalist Alphonse Guichenot in literature in 1855 after his expedition in central parts of South American during the years 1843 to 1847.
-This is why one of E. Laticeps's common names is Guichenot's Dwarf Iguana.
+The Amazon broad-headed wood lizard was first reported in literature by French naturalist Alphonse Guichenot in 1855 after his expedition in central parts of South America from 1843 to 1847.
+One of E. laticeps's common names, Guichenot's dwarf iguana, reflects his contribution.